IngridNavarroA/TensorFlowProjects/README.md

 # TensorFlow Image Classification Wrapper

-This is a simple image classifier API to train and test image classifier models.
+This is a simple image classifier API to train and test image classification models.

 Supported models:
 - AlexNet